I’ve assembled a travel bucket list for the past several years because I discovered my passion of travel when I was in my forties.

 1- The Dirty Dancing filming location

-Which makes it a cult classic.
+As a result, it has become a cult classic.

-WTF, that is a lot of dancing.
+Holy hell, that’s a lot of dancing.

-Maybe just go in the off-season.
+Maybe you should go during the off-season.

 Three words: cat-related curiosities.